-Because $\pi_{\mathbb{J}}$ is an elliptic symplectic structure it lifts to an element of $\Gamma(\wedge^2\elli)$, in particular the bivector is tangent to $D$.
-Because of the geometry of $D$, it follows that $\pi_{\mathbb{J}}$ is tangent to each stratum $D[l]$, and therefore in particular to $Y$.
-Consequently, the Lie algebra structure induced on $N^*Y$ is trivial. \end{proof} We conclude that irreducible components of the degeneracy locus of a stable generalized complex structure may be blown-up in a generalized complex fashion.
+Because $\pi_{\mathbb{J}}$ is an elliptic symplectic structure it lifts to an element of $\Gamma(\wedge^2\elli)$.
+In particular, this shows that the image of $\pi_{\mathbb{J}}^{\sharp}$ lands in $\elli$.
+But as $Y$ is contained in a stratum of the divisor $D$, this in particular implies that $\im \pi_{\mathbb{J}}^{\sharp} \cap NY = \set{0}$.
+This shows that the Lie algebra structure on $N^*Y$ is trivial. \end{proof} We conclude that irreducible components of the degeneracy locus of a stable generalized complex structure may be blown-up in a generalized complex fashion.